Those with floating-rate mortgages or lines of credit have at least six more weeks (probably many more) before their rate could change.

-At the moment, the lowest insured variable rates are hovering around 2.64-2.75 percent.
-That’s still above the best 5-year fixed rates, which come in as low as 2.47 percent for insured mortgages and 2.59 percent for uninsured.
-It’s hard to make a mistake in a 5-year fixed given those rate differentials.
+At the moment, the lowest insured variable rates are hovering around 2.64-2.75%.
+That’s still above the best five-year fixed rates, which come in as low as 2.47% for insured mortgages and 2.59% for uninsured.
+It’s hard to make a mistake in a five-year fixed given those rate differentials.

-Quick Tip: 5-year fixed rates aren’t suited to everyone, and if you do take one choose a lender with a fair penalty if you can help it.
+Quick Tip: Five-year fixed rates aren’t suited to everyone, and if you do take one, choose a lender with a fair penalty if you can help it.

 As always, the best tactic is to pick the lowest mortgage rate that comes with the advice you need, the term you want and the flexibility your future plans require.
 When it comes to mortgage selection, what central banks may or may not do in the future should be a secondary criterion, if that.